 So I read books

-I read books on Feldenkrais, yoga, meditation and much more.
-I put what I read into practice, daily.
-In fact, I was a bit insatiable in my spiritual seeking.
+I read books on Feldenkrais, yoga, meditation, and much more.
+I put what I learned into practice daily.
+I was a bit insatiable in my spiritual seeking.

 I searched for teachers in the flesh.